ethan-zieba/bidule/ansible/README.md

 DONE - update_packages – Updates all packages depending on the distro

-create_admin_user – Creates ansible_admin sudo user with a hashed password
+DONE - create_admin – Creates ansible_admin sudo user with a hashed password

 DONE - configure_firewall – Installs UFW and sets rules for 2002, 80 and 443 ports